 At the IAM, you will find one of the largest and most experienced unions in North America.
 You will find Machinists in aerospace, transportation, the federal government, automotive, defense, woodworking and several other industries.
 We represent workers at companies as diverse as Harley-Davidson, Southwest Airlines, Boeing, Pratt & Whitney, Freightliner, Tennessee Valley Authority and the Bureau of Engraving and Printing.

 If you’re already in a union, we may be able to help you affiliate with the IAM.
 Being a part of the large, successful IAM can improve your bargaining power and provide many member-only benefits.
 Organizations like the Shipbuilders Union, Die Sinkers International Union, Patternmakers Union, International Woodworkers of America, the National Federation of Federal Employees and the Transportation Communications International Union have all joined the IAM family.

 The Machinists Union strength can be seen and felt in everything that keeps North America moving.
 You too can be a part of North America's Might.
 Call the Organizing Department at (301) 967-4750 or click here to fill out this form so we can contact you.
 Do it today!
 Let's get started organizing right away!

-The IAM Southern Territory notched an important organizing victory for 450 military helicopter mechanics, technicians and maintenance personnel employed by L3 at the Corpus Christi Army Depot (CCAD) in Corpus Christi, TX.
+The Southern Territory this week announced their latest organizing victory for 1,000 mechanics, technicians and maintenance personnel employed by URS at the Red River Army Depot (RRAD) near Texarkana, TX.
+The win follows a pair of successful territory campaigns earlier this year that organized 925 military helicopter mechanics, technicians and maintenance personnel employed by L3 at the Corpus Christi Army Depot (CCAD) in Corpus Christi, TX.